hikettei/Caten/Readme.md

 Caten is an experimental deep learning compiler.
 Our goal is to implement a compiler that is as simple as tinygrad, and as flexible as TVM.

+**We're looking for collaborators!
+Please join our Discord and let me know if you'd like to contribute!**

 ## Showcases

 Caten is still under development, but it aims to support a wide range of models in the future—from image processing to text generation, and vision language models!
 Some models are already up and running.